pinpinmiguel/CSC6301-Project-4/README.md

 ## Quick Start

+### 1. Clone or Download

-### 1. Place the follwing .java files into the same folder:
+Download and extract the project to your local machine.
+Place the follwing .java files into the same folder:

 ```
 AlertSystem.java